 How bad was John Lennon's eyesight?

 This gave his ‘resting’ face an intimidating intensity - something that Paul McCartney noticed even before they met (‘a ted with a hard stare’).
-It also lead to a comical Christmas incident which Paul recounts here:
+It also led to a comical Christmas incident, which Paul recounts here:

 John Lennon in How I Won the War

-'NHS specs' now they became part of Lennon's earnest new image: as a socially concerned college student.
-In fact, ‘John Lennon glasses’ became a popular fashion feature for aspiring intellectuals..
+'NHS specs' now became part of Lennon's earnest new image: as a socially concerned college student.
+In fact, ‘John Lennon glasses’ became a popular fashion feature for aspiring intellectuals.

 One thing that the teenage John Lennon could never have anticipated was that his hated eyewear would end up as prize exhibit in a museum.

-Why John Lennon stopped driving?
+Why did John Lennon stop driving?
 A calamitous motoring tour of the Scottish Highlands.

 Popular posts from this blog